a920604a/leet_code/Cracking-the-coding-interview.md

 ### Math and Logic Puzzles

-1. **The Heavy Pill**: You have 20 bottles of pills.
+##### **The Heavy Pill**: You have 20 bottles of pills.
 19 bottles have 1.0 gram pills, but one has pills of weight 1.1 grams.
 Given a scale that provides an exact measurement, how would you find the heavy bottle?
 You can only use the scale once.

+we must weigh multiple pills at the same time.
+用平均法去排除

-2. **Basketball**: You have a basketball hoop and someone says that you can play one of two games.
+- **Basketball**: You have a basketball hoop and someone says that you can play one of two games.
 Game 1: You get one shot to make the hoop.
 Game 2: You get three shots and you have to make two of three shots.
 If p is the probability of making a particular shot, for which values of p should you pick one game or the other?